-Nintendo Switch Flip Grip: Comparisons Between $15 version Vs Free Version
+Nintendo Switch Flip Grip: Comparisons Between $15 Version Vs. Free Version

 Recently, a Kickstarter campaign for a Nintendo Switch flip grip accessory has gained traction.
-As of writing, the campaign has over 2,000 backers who have raised $39,477 for the Nintendo Switch’s “Flip Grip” to become a reality.
+As of this writing, the campaign has over 2,000 backers who have raised $39,477 for the Nintendo Switch’s “Flip Grip” to become a reality.
 The goal is $42,500.
 With only 17 days of the campaign to go, the accessory is almost certain to get the funding it needs.

 According to The Verge, Jeremy Parish, Mike Choi, and the Fangamer gaming shop have collaborated to create the Kickstarter-backed Flip Grip.
 Parish is an author whose written various books on classic games, like Super Mario Bros. and The Legend of Zelda.
 Meanwhile, Choi is an artist who focuses on comic book art and video game concepts.
 He has worked for both DC Comics and Marvel Comics.